 |ZFOsports Exercise Vest||Adjustable, for beginners||20||+||Gray|

-1. RUNFast/Max Adjustable Weighted Vest – Best All Rounder Weighted Vest For Beginners and Fitness Pros
+1. RUNFast/Max Vest – Best All-Rounder Weighted Vest For Beginners And Fitness Pros

 For vests weighing between 100-140lbs, 140lbs is the maximum weight capacity of the vest.
 Also, you cannot remove the weights in the lighter models like the 12lb vest.

-2. Cross101 Camouflage Weighted Vest – Best Adjustable Weighted Vest For Outdoor Running
+2. Cross101 C10140EXP Camouflage Vest – Best Adjustable Weighted Vest For Outdoor Running

-3. Empower Weighted Vest For Women – Best Non-Adjustable Weighted Vest For Women
+3. Empower MP-3398R Vest – Best Non-Adjustable Weighted Vest For Women

 With an X-shaped design, the Empower vest reminded us of….the X-men suit, but in a good way of course!
 This is a vest that has been specially designed for women.
 And it has some nice touches that add to the overall value as well.